 The Intune software client can manage Windows PC running Windows 7 operating system and later.
 Customers with Enterprise Management Suite (EMS) can also use Azure Active Directory (AAD) to register Windows 10 devices.

-If you previously enrolled devices that run an earlier version of iOS than the supported version above, these will remain enrolled.
-However, check the documentation for each Intune to ensure that version of iOS is supported by the feature.
+If you previously enrolled devices running an earlier version of iOS than the supported version, the devices will remain enrolled.
+Check documentation to confirm the feature supports that version of iOS.

 Intune can manage users' devices, popularly known as "bring your own device" (BYOD).
 It can also manage company-owned devices including scenarios where the company provides a list of devices users may choose from, known as "choose your own device" (CYOD).